 Once the yeast is activated, you can start making the dough:

-Strain the flour, sugar, and salt into a bowl, ensuring they are completely mixed.
-Make a ‘well’ in the center of the flour mix Combine all the wet ingredients: water and the frothy yeast.
+Make a ‘well’ in the center of the flour mix Combine all the wet ingredients: water and the frothy yeast mixture.
 Slowly pour them into the ‘well’ of the flour and mix them with the wet ingredients using your fingers.
 Once they are thoroughly mixed, you can either continue mixing the flour with your hands or put it into an electric mixer with a dough hook.
-Mix it until the dough becomes a smooth ball Shape it into a smooth ball and place it in an oiled bowl with a wet towel to rest.
+Mix it until the dough becomes a smooth ball Shape it into a smooth ball and place it in an oiled large bowl with a wet towel to rest.
 Let it rise for 1.5 hours.
 Let the dough rest overnight (or at least 8 hours) in the fridge covered with cling film before making your pizza

 Hint: the pizza dough should rest overnight; if not, the pizza will keep rising in your stomach, making you bloated and thirsty!